ar1997/guacamole-bulk-insert/README.md

 3. ConnectionEntityName can be either a connection/connection group
 4. ConnectionEntityType can be either connection / connectiongroup

+There are four possibilities -

+Please note that if the connection is a part of a connection group, the user must be given access to the parent group of a connection and if that connection has a parent to that group also, the program does this recursively till it reaches the root.
+The same goes for a connection group.
+And since a user group is treated the same, it goes for that too.

+1. A user is given access to(being mapped to) a connection
+2. A user group is given access to a connection

+When a user / user group is given access to a connection group, it should have access to its child connections, child groups and children on child groups and so on.
+This is also taken care of.

+3. A user is given access to a connection group
+4. A user group is given access to a connection group

 ## To clean up and reinitialize the database and to see which tables are being updated :

 1. copy "stage-db" to /var/lib/postgresql